bpunya/roll20-api/KABOOM/README.md

 ##How do I use it?
 You can call KABOOM through chat with a simple message, or you can use it with other scripts by calling KABOOM.NOW()!
-You may only pass integers to KABOOM, otherwise the script will reject inputs.
-This is the case for both chat commands and API calls.

 ###Example chat message:
 !kaboom -15 50 no scatter --blood